SQL Server CDC Client

 When you configure the origin, you specify the SQL Server capture instance names - the origin processes the related CDC tables.
 You can define groups of tables in the same database and any initial offsets to use.
 When you omit initial offsets, the origin processes all available data in the CDC tables.

-You can enable late table processing to allow the origin to process tables that appear after the pipeline starts.
+You can enable late table processing to allow the origin to process tables that appear after the starts.
 You can also configure the origin to check for schema changes in processed tables and to generate an event after discovering a change.

 To determine how the origin connects to the database, you specify connection information, a query interval, number of retries, and any custom JDBC configuration properties that you need.
 You can configure advanced connection properties.
-You can also use a connectionconnection to configure the origin.
+You can also use a connectionconnectionconnection to configure the origin.

 The origin can generate events for an event stream.
 For more information about dataflow triggers and the event framework, see Dataflow Triggers Overview.